 8. Make the data available for internal use.

-Information about vendors should be available to those who need it in various areas such as accounting, finance, inventory, and other relevant departments.
+Vendor information should be available to those who need it in various areas such as accounting, finance, inventory, and other relevant departments.

 9. Invest in Technology.